 - Do you need to update your insurance coverage?

-The coronavirus pandemic, with its tragic attendant death toll, has focused people’s attention on mortality.
+The coronavirus pandemic, with its tragic attendant death toll, certainly focused people’s attention on mortality.
 Now more than ever, you should be sure that your spouse’s settlement obligations are secured with appropriate life insurance, or potentially probe its value as a marital asset.
 Insurance review is very important to be certain you have the appropriate coverage, you or your ex-spouse have named the correct beneficiaries, and that the premiums are being paid.
 Health, life, disability, property & casualty, and long-term care insurance should all be reviewed to identify what actions might be recommended, including revising policy ownership and beneficiary designations, and understanding who has responsibility for premium payments.

 - Are your children’s college expenses covered?